beddinao/trading_client/README.md

-# *`deribit_trader`*
+# *`trading_client`*

 ## *about*
-**Deribit Trader** is a high-performance order execution and management system for trading on the Deribit Testnet using C++.
+a high-performance order execution and management system for trading on the Deribit Testnet using C++.
 This project enables users to place, modify, and cancel orders, as well as subscribe to real-time market data through WebSocket.

 #### *core features*
 - **order management:**